Envek/rubyconfau-threads-callbacks/slides.md

 </div>

 <!--
 What is important to know, is that a block is more than just a kind-of function.
 It is also a closure.

-Every Ruby block can represented as consisting of two parts: the code to execute and the environment where this code should be executed.
+Every Ruby block can be represented as consisting of two parts: the code to execute and the environment where this code should be executed.

 First part is simple: you put instructions between `do` and `end`, and they become the block body.

 Environment is a bit more tricky: [click] block remembers all local variables that were defined before its definition.
 Also it remembers object in that scope it was created, the `self` object.

-[click] And when you call a block, it executes in this context, magically referencing variables defined very far away (and far ago) from the place it was executed.
+[click] And when you call a block, it executes in this context, magically referencing variables defined very far away (and maybe very far ago) from the place it was executed.
 -->

 ---